wpranata/computer-network-compact/docs/source/01/osi-model.rst

 - Authentication
 - Session establishment

+.. _osi4:

 OSI Layer 4 - Transport
 -----------------------
 Transport layer provides the procedural means of transferring data.

 Some parameters, such as **connection reliability** and **packet size** are considered in this layer.

-This is where the data might require chunking into data segments, since the Network Layer (OSI Layer 3) imposes a maximum packet size.
+This is where the data might require chunking into data segments, since the :ref:`Network Layer (OSI Layer 3)<osi3>` imposes a maximum packet size.

 Common examples include:

 - TCP
 - UDP
-- TLS (technically TLS belongs in the HTTPS Presentation Layer)
+- TLS (technically TLS belongs in the HTTPS :ref:`Presentation Layer<osi6>`)

+.. _osi3:

 OSI Layer 3 - Network
 ---------------------
-Network layer provides the means of data transmission between networks, using ``IP Addresses``.
+Network layer provides the means of data transmission between networks, using :ref:`IP Addresses<ip>`.

-Routers operate in this layer.
+:ref:`Routers<router>` operate in this layer.

+.. _osi2:

 OSI Layer 2 - Data Link
 -----------------------
-Data Link layer provides the means of data transmission between two connected nodes, using ``MAC Addresses``.
+Data Link layer provides the means of data transmission between two connected nodes, using :ref:`MAC Addresses<mac>`.

-Switches operate in this layer.
+:ref:`Switches<switch>` operate in this layer.

+.. _osi1:

 OSI Layer 1 - Physical
 ----------------------